seanmiddleditch/CPlusPlus/flat_containers.md

 A remaining option is to simply clear the container on exception.
 This maintains the invariant as the empty set is both ordered and contains no duplicate elements.
 However, the author dislikes this solution as it results in lost data which may be critical to the user.

 Using only types with noexcept move/copy also bypasses the problems entirely.
 This is the author's primary usage experience, given the frequent use of the `-fno-exceptions` (or equivalent) compiler flag in the games industry, which may explain why the exception guarantees of the flat containers haven't been an actual concern for many of its users.

+#### Naming

+Naming being the problematic topic it is, here's some alternative names for the flat containers:

+- contiguous associative containers
+- associative vector containers
+-

 ## References